Reach Target Consumers / studies

 Marketers need to know how to balance scale with precision – how to get in front of as many of the right customers as possible while still making effective use of their marketing dollars.

-- The role of online sources has grown significantly since 2009.
-Search engines are the most used and valued online source.
+- The use of online sources has grown significantly since 2009.

-- Mobile is becoming an important way for car buyers to conduct research.
+- Thanks to the proliferation of smartphones, mobile devices are becoming an important way for car buyers to conduct research.